 Securing a spot on a top 10 list is an achievement in its own right (granted there are several options to consider).
 But, just understand, this is not quite up-to-par with others.

-At the heart of every radio in the world is its broadcasting capabilities.
+At the heart of every radio in the world is it's broadcasting capabilities.
 After all, without it, they would simply be clocks (if they even have that function).
 Everyone should be accustomed to both AM and FM and if nothing else, you have heard of these acronyms.
-These two broadcasts deliver radio stations that you are accustomed to listening too.
-Whether you listen to them for their music, news, or podcasts, they are there for your entertainment.
+These two broadcasts deliver radio stations that you are accustomed to listening to.
+Whether you listen to them for their music, news, or talk, they are there for your entertainment.
 However, emergency radios would not be complete with just this broadcasting.
 Instead, most will implement an NOAA weather band receiver.

 The NOAA Weather Radio is an automated network of radio stations throughout the United States that runs 24 hours a day.
 They broadcast weather information directly from the nearest service office.
 This can include basic weather updates and in more severe cases, potential natural disasters.
-But, it does not end there as you can also look out for radios that employ SAME programming.
-What this allows is for you to program the radio to only playback alerts in your current county or city.
-As such, you can cancel out the alerts that are meaningless to you at the moment.
+But, it does not end there as you can also look out for radios that employ the SAME programming.
+This allows you to program the emergency radio to only playback alerts in your current county or city, so you don’t have to listen to any alerts that are meaningless to you at the moment.

 Probably more than anything else, besides the integration of weather alert systems, the power sources are what make emergency radios special.
 Oftentimes, when a disaster strikes, you will not have access to electrical power.
-As such, a radio that can’t be powered up without the use of electricity can be rendered useless in a power outage.
+In the event of a power outage, an emergency radio that relies on electricity is effectively useless.
 To make them prepared for anything, manufacturers will implement backup power sources.
 This can vary from solar energy to hand generated power to juice from external batteries.
 However, solar energy and external batteries can also be limited.
 After all, you need the sunlight to generate power from the solar panel and on a stormy day, this is not feasible.
-Same goes with batteries because if you run out of them, you are screwed.
+The same goes for batteries; once you run out of them, it’s game over.

 This is where a hand crank comes into play and overall, it is the most reliable form of power.
 All it takes is a little elbow grease on your part as you must manually spin the crank for power.
 Of course, the amount of juice you generate from a few minutes of cranking will vary from radio to radio.
 Clearly, you will want to prioritize those that provide more battery life.

 In the modern world, technology devices seem to never be designed to complete just one task.
 Instead, more and more manufacturers are implementing the notion that the world has moved on from devices that serve one purpose.
 Thankfully, this is not a bad thing; not at all.
 Emergency radios are certainly no different and besides their main functionality, most come equipped with several other functionalities.
 The two most common integrations are the ability to charge your USB devices and an LED flashlight.
 Clearly, the former is a pure convenience but it can also be a lifesaver.
-If your smartphone is out of juice and you need to call or text someone for assistance but you do not have any means of charging it, the radio can be the answer.
+If your smartphone is out of juice and you need to call or text someone for assistance, the emergency radio can be the answer.

 As for an LED flashlight, it can come in handy at night or possibly during a power outage.
 Of course, some can also be utilized to send out an SOS beacon to act as a Morse code distress signal.